MoonPoet/xaprb-src/content/blog/2006/03/11/many-to-one-problems-in-sql.md

 The incorrect statements I've shown above make no sense because they're trying to shove data into a function backwards, and there can be more than one result on the output.
 I've shown how RDBMSs often just pick one of the outputs, and it's fine to know that's going to happen, but it's also important to know what is really going on.

 This really does matter.
 Two days ago at work, my boss brought up a situation where a production query on our main database server had created a bad situation because of updates in a join.
 Bogus!

-<sup>[2]</sup> If you're not familiar with either of these syntaxes, I feel your pain.
-I wasn't either until I got out of database-theory classes.
-These syntaxes are confusing because they are meaningless, not because you are inexperienced.
-And every DB vendor implements them differently, yet another reason to avoid them.